drewbaker/wp-easy-theme/README.md

 TODO Document how these work

-- Auto including of JS
+- Auto including of JS, anything in `/js/libs/` will be quto enqueded
 - JS and the state
-- jQuery
+- jQuery `$` works globally
 - How to use the included modules

 ### SCSS